rwc3030/nickyp_audio_tools_final_maxdown_1001/checklist_progress.md

 - Review the generated code for logical flow, edge cases, and functional integrity. **Status: Resolved**
 - Identify any potential edge cases that may not be handled properly. **Status: Resolved**
 - Ensure that all functional requirements are met and documented. **Status: Resolved**
+- All issues have been resolved for the feature. **Status: Complete**